 HTTP port 6180

-GeoEvent Server communicates through port 6180, you must ensure your firewall allows HTTP communication through this port.
+GeoEvent Server communicates through port 6180, and you must ensure that your firewall allows HTTP communication through this port.
 This port is used by GeoEvent Server REST endpoints.

 HTTPS port 6143